Interoperability: the backbone of any thriving EV charging network.

 As EV adoption surges, seamless communication between charging stations and backend systems becomes a foundation, not a feature.
 The Open Charge Point Protocol (OCPP) offers exactly that: a standardized, future-proof way to ensure your infrastructure can grow, adapt, and stay secure.

-FAQs about the Open Charge Point Protocol
+FAQs about OCPP (Open Charge Point Protocol)

 What is OCPP, and why is it important?

-OCPP is an open-source protocol for EV charging stations that ensures different hardware and backend systems can work together seamlessly.
+OCPP is an open-source communication protocol for EV charging stations that ensures different hardware and backend systems can work together seamlessly.
 It improves interoperability, scalability, and network management for charging station operators.

 What's the difference between OCPP 2.0 and 2.0.1?

-Is OCPP mandatory for EV charging stations?
+Is OCPP mandatory for EV chargers?

 Does OCPP support Plug and Charge?